 To pull a genuine espresso, you need an espresso machine.
 However, when making drip coffee, there are several machines you can use, including a pour over dripper like a Kalita Wave, Chemex, or V60, or an auto-drip machine.

 Brewing espresso usually requires medium or dark roast beans with earthy flavors and aromatic oils.
 Beans of this nature ensure it stays robust after you add your water or creamy foamed milk.
 In contrast, drip coffee is better suited to light or medium roasts, giving it a lighter taste.
 Meanwhile, pour over works excellently with high-quality or single-origin beans, lending it a delicate flavor and lighter, floral notes.

-Because espresso has such a short extraction time, you need to use fine grounds, giving the beans far more contact surface area.
+Because espresso has such a short extraction time, you need to use finely ground coffee, giving the beans far more contact surface area.
 However, when brewing drip coffee, using a fine grind size leads to over-extraction of the coffee because the water mixes with the grounds for so much longer.
 Therefore, a medium size is best for drip coffees.